 If a seller continues to breach Square’s Terms of Service without resolution, we reserve the right to deactivate any non-compliant accounts.
 It is also worth noting all communications we make around compliance will occur with the nominated contact person on the Square account—so make sure you keep your account details up to date.

 There are a number of products and services that you are prohibited from selling with Square.
 Prohibited business categories may be imposed through our card network partners’ rules (For example: Visa, Mastercard, eftpos and American Express), the requirements of our financial services providers, or by Square.
-These items are listed in Section 6 of our Terms of Service, and explained in further detail below.
+These items are listed in Section 3 of our Payment Terms, and explained in further detail below.

 The types of businesses listed in the right column are representative, but not exhaustive.
 If you are uncertain as to whether your business is not supported by Square, or have questions about how these requirements apply to you, please contact Square’s local Support Team on 1800 760 137.